Prostitution in Djibouti

 Prostitution in Djibouti is illegal but tolerated.
 UNAIDS estimate there are 2,900 prostitutes in the country.
 Many work from bars and nightclubs.
 There is a red-light district in Djibouti City.
+Quartier 2 is a neighbourhood in Djibouti city where there are numerous small bars with large numbers of Ethiopian sex workers.

+Overview

+During World War I, the French set up military brothels for their troops.
+These continued for the use of the Foreign Legion until 1978.
 Due to its strategic position, troops from United States, China, France, Japan, Saudi Arabia, Italy.
 Russia, Spain, Germany and the United Kingdom are stationed in bases in Djibouti.
 The presence of these troops increase the demand for prostitution.
 During an investigation in 2015, it was found almost half of the 775th Engineering Detachment of the Tennessee Army National Guard had used prostitutes whilst stationed in Djibouti.

-During World War I, the French set up military brothels for their troops.
-These continued for the use of the Foreign Legion until 1978.
+Many Ethiopian women in Djibouti work as domestic workers, nannies, cleaners, and sex workers.
+Sex work is particularly lucrative in Djibouti due to the presence of foreign military personnel, port workers, truck drivers, and international capital.
+Ethiopian girls are often forced into prostitution in Djibouti.

+HIV prevalence

+A cross-sectional HIV-1 serosurvey conducted in Djibouti during the first quarter of 1991 among high-risk groups found HIV-1 infection in 36.0% (n= 292) of street prostitutes, 15.3% (n= 360) of prostitutes working as bar hostesses, and 10.4% (n= 193) of males diagnosed with sexually transmitted disease.
+Multivariate analysis found that HIV-1 seropositivity among prostitutes was associated with Ethiopian nationality, street-based sex work, and residence in Djibouti for two years or less.
+The study concluded that prostitution, particularly street prostitution, was a major route of HIV-1 transmission in Djibouti.

-HIV prevalence amongst sex workers in the country is 12.9%.
+In 2018, HIV prevalence amongst sex workers in the country was 12.9%.